 - Find out more about Nursing Research & Innovation

 Providing invaluable help to new mothers and their families, OB nurses are a critical part of the obstetrics team.
 These nurses have positive attitude and excel at dealing with the challenges that come with serving a diverse population group and entire families.
 Passionate about educating new mothers, OB nurses continue Cleveland Clinic's legacy of exemplary care as they help bring the tiniest patients into the world.
 These nurses work in conjunction with our Pediatric Nursing partners in our three hospitals with Level III NICUs and over 80 NICU beds throughout our health system.

 Cleveland Clinic Oncology Nurses care for a wide variety of patients with cancer and provide a broad scope of care working in multidisciplinary teams.
 Many oncology opportunities are available in specialized areas such as Bone Marrow Transplant, Leukemia, Solid Tumor Oncology, Palliative Medicine, Research, Radiation Oncology and specialized disease teams.
-As the top cancer center in Ohio and nationally recognized by U.S. News & World Report, Cleveland Clinic Oncology Nurses work with the latest innovative treatment plans as well as clinical trials.
+Cleveland Clinic Oncology Nurses work with the latest innovative treatment plans as well as clinical trials.

 Pediatric nurses are trained to care for children with the most severe problems and to assist our young patients and families as they navigate the numerous challenges they may face.
 Cleveland Clinic Children’s Hospital maintains an extraordinary record of positive outcomes including one of the lowest mortality rates of any pediatric ICU in the country.
 Our nurses also care for our tiniest patients in three different Level III NICUs and over 80 NICU beds throughout the health system.